Pol4720/mortality-ami-predictor/Tools/docs/about.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](developer/contributing.md) for details on:
+Please see our [Developer Guide](developer/index.md) for details on:

 - Code of conduct
 - Development workflow